michaly/akmTest/README.txt

 ** All packages exists under Anaconda3

 Required files under the project directory:
-	- data.csv: the provided data file
+	- data.csv: the provided data file.
+The data file path/name can be configured in akm_q2.ipynb (dataFilePath).
-	- main.py: the script
+	- akm_q2.ipynb: the Jupyter notebook.